aryanvar/Cricketers-Info/README.md

 #VVS LAXMAN

 Vangipurapu Venkata Sai Laxman is a former Indian international cricketer and a former cricket commentator and pundit.
 A right-hand batsman known for his elegant stroke play, Laxman played as a middle-order batsman in Test cricket.

+##HARRY BRROK

+Harry Cherrington Brook (born 22 February 1999) is an English cricketer who plays international cricket for England and domestic cricket for Yorkshire.
+Primarily a right-handed batsman, he also bowls right-arm medium pace.
+He made his international debut for England in January 2022.
+He made an extraordinary start to his test career by amassing 809 runs in his first six test appearances having batted ten times with a career average of 80.90 and with strike rate of almost 100.Brook was part of the England cricket team that won the 2022 T20 World Cup.